errata-ai/vale.sh/README.md

 Vale that you'd like to share, please submit a pull request to the [`library`][1] repository.

+### Packages & Configurations

+If you have a Vale package or configuration that you'd like to share, please submit a pull request to the [`packages`][2] repository.

 ### Implementations

 If you an implementation of Vale that you'd like to share, please submit a